pingcap/ossinsight/src/pages/about.md

 ## What we can do
 We provide **monthly rankings and historical growth trends** by metrics such as the number of stars, pull requests, pull requests creators, and commits for many GitHub collections such as open source databases, static site generators, and JavaScript Frameworks.

-You can see [Collections] (https://ossinsight.io/collections/open-source-database)for more information.
+You can see [Collections](https://ossinsight.io/collections/open-source-database)for more information.

 :::note